Opuntia mojavensis

 Introduction

 Opuntia mojavensis is an enigma.
-The only historical drawing shows 2 spine clusters and an immature fruit.
-The herbarium sheet (lectotype) also has limited material.
+The only historical drawing shows two spine clusters and an immature fruit, and the lectotype sheet holds limited material.
+With so little to go on, matching living plants to the name is difficult.

 The Details